yoadg/yoadg.github.io/_wiki/network.md

 3. **Transport / Host-to-Host layer** – analogous to the transport layer of the OSI model.
 It is responsible for end-to-end communication and error-free delivery of data.
 It shields the upper-layer applications from the complexities of data.
 The two main protocols present in this layer are: [Transmission Control Protocol (TCP)](#tcp) and [User Datagram Protocol (UDP)](#udp).
 4. **Application / Process layer** – performs the functions of the top three layers of the [OSI model](#osi-model): Application, Presentation and Session layer.
 It is responsible for node-to-node communication and controls user-interface specifications.
 Some of the protocols present in this layer are: HTTP, HTTPS, FTP, TFTP, Telnet, SSH, SMTP, SNMP, NTP, DNS, DHCP, NFS, X Window and LPD.

+The Internet Protocol Suite is the underlying technology of the *Internet*  – a global system of interconnected governmental, academic, corporate, public, and private computer networks.
+The Internet utilizes copper communications and the optical networking backbone to enable the World Wide Web (WWW), the Internet of Things (IoT), video transfer, and a broad range of information services.

 ### Internet Protocol
 The Internet Protocol (IP) is the network layer communications protocol in the Internet protocol suite for relaying datagrams across network boundaries.
 Its routing function enables internetworking, and essentially establishes the Internet.
 IP defines packet structures that encapsulate the data to be delivered.
 It also defines addressing methods that are used to label the datagram with source and destination information.
 IP information is attached to each packet, and this information helps routers to send packets to their destination, based on the IP addresses in the packet headers.
 Every device or domain that connects to the Internet is assigned an IP address and each IP packet contains both the IP address of the device or domain sending the packet and the IP address of the intended recipient.